 • Diets that restrict added sugars and other refined carbohydrates in foods such as bakery products, pastas and most dry breakfast cereals, help people to reduce the amount of fat in their liver, decrease insulin resistance and lower triglycerides and cholesterol (Metab Syndr Relat Disord, 2019;17(8):389-396).

-More than seventy percent of North Americans adults will become diabetic or prediabetic, diseases that are curable with lifestyle changes and are not curable by drugs alone.
+I believe that everyone should severely restrict sugared drinks.
+Sugared drinks markedly increase risk for a fatty liver that increases risk for obesity, heart attacks, cancers and diabetes.
+More than seventy percent of North American adults will become diabetic or prediabetic, diseases that are curable with lifestyle changes and are not curable by drugs alone.
 Insulin insensitivity (failure to respond to insulin) causes the majority of all cases of type II diabetes and prediabetes, and insulin insensitivity is caused by excess fat in the liver (J Clin Invest, May 19, 2020).
 The ability of insulin to lower high blood sugar levels is best in people who are skinny and do not have a fatty liver.
 As people gain weight, they become insulin insensitive.
 When they have both excess body fat and a fatty liver, they are insulin insensitive and therefore are diabetic or prediabetic.
 See Beat Diabetes By Getting Fat Out of Your Liver and Muscles

 Prevent Diabetes with Exercise and a Plant-Based Diet